Vinicius-Tanigawa/Undergraduate-Research-Project/README.md

-# Undergraduate Research
+# Undergraduate Research Project
-> The Importance of Battery Technologies on Electric Aircraft.
+> TECHNOLOGICAL DEVELOPMENT OF BATTERIES AND THEIR EFFECTS ON ELECTRIFICATION OF AERONAUTICS

 ## Table of contents
 * [General info](#general-info)